 - No glass of any sort allowed in pool or on the deck.

 - For safety, diaper age children must wear swim diapers and plastic plants.

-- Mermaid tails and mono-fins are not allowed at any DFC pool.
+- Mermaid tails, mono-fins and pool noodles are not allowed at any DFC pool.

 - Emergency phone is located on the patio.